eftekin/eftekin/README.md

 <!-- About Me -->
 ## About Me
-I'm a software engineering student in Istanbul.
+I'm a software engineering student based in Istanbul.
 Currently working on Data Scientist: Machine Learning Career Path and learning Python.

 <!-- Contact Me -->
 ## 📫 Contact Me